Mount Snow Academy

 Program Length: November to early April

-Application Period: May 1, then rolling admissions according to discipline.
+Application Period: May 1, then rolling admissions.
 Admission to Mount Snow Academy is based on the applicant’s character and potential as a student, athlete and member of the community.
 Applicants are expected to be strong skiers and riders, although former competitive experience is not necessary.
 The strongest applicants are self-directed and motivated, both in the classroom and on the mountain.
-It is strongly recommended that applicants visit during the season prior to matriculation and interview with both the director and the head coach of their particular discipline.
-In the absence of previous competition experience and results, our head coach determines the applicant’s athletic potential.

 Staff/Student Ratio: 1:1 student/teacher ratio; 5:1 student/coach ratio

-Scholarships: Financial assistance (in the form of tuition relief) is effectively a confidential gift from MSA to the student.
-It does not need to be repaid.
+Scholarships: Need-based financial aid is available.
 Applicants seeking financial assistance should request a financial aid application that is submitted to the School & Student Services for Financial Aid by NAIS (SSS) in Princeton, N.J.
 MSA’s scholarship committee allots available funds using SSS as a factor in determining the family’s contribution.
 Financial need is a strong determiner of financial aid, although the following criteria are taken into consideration: demonstrated excellence in academic, athletic, or extracurricular performance, grade level, and personal conduct.

 Mount Snow Academy fosters an environment in which young people develop a joy for learning, and respect for themselves and others, in academia, sports, and in personal and community relationships.
 The Mount Snow Academy community enthusiastically instills in our students the vigor and self esteem to take risks and the insight to build on their challenges as effectively as their successes.